 Employees that are recognized by their managers are more likely to report having strong relationships with them.
 This not only translates into less stress and increased engagement, but also greater feelings of job security for the employee.
 These are simple ways to show them you appreciate their hard work and that it isn’t going unnoticed.

 So offer positive feedback, even if it’s a simple “Thank You” note or a pull-aside letting an employee know they did well in a presentation.
 If you have the resources, it may be worth investing in recognition and rewards programs to make it easier for managers to give employees recognition.
-While healthcare remains uncertain for everyone, the certainty of feeling appreciated at work can make a world of difference.
+While healthcare remains uncertain for everyone, the certainty of feeling appreciated at work can be an often overlooked addition to your wellness program that makes a world of difference.

 Communication is everything.
 Let your team know how the company plans on managing rising costs and what HR is doing to champion the interest of employees.
 While rising healthcare costs are tough to navigate, it offers employers an opportunity to showcase their commitment to employee well-being.